Abhaile - free mortgage arrears support

 If you are in serious mortgage arrears on your home, if you are unable to pay your debts, and if your mortgage lender has begun to take legal action, you may be able to access the Abhaile scheme for borrowers in home mortgage arrears.
 This scheme provides a range of services to help you to deal with your situation, including financial advice, legal advice and insolvency advice.

 Abhaile is coordinated by the Department of Justice and Equality and the Department of Employment Affairs and Social Protection.
-It is operated by the Money Advice and Budgeting Service (MABS) in conjunction with the Insolvency Service of Ireland (ISI), the Legal Aid Board and the Citizens Information Board.
+It is operated by the Money Advice and Budgeting Service (MABS) together with the Insolvency Service of Ireland (ISI), the Legal Aid Board and the Citizens Information Board.

-Panels of qualified and regulated professionals have been set up to provide services under the Abhaile scheme.
+Panels of qualified and regulated professionals provide services under the Abhaile scheme.
 MABS also has a network of Dedicated Mortgage Arrears (DMA) advisers to provide independent expert advice to people in difficulty with mortgage arrears.

 You will be eligible for advice and assistance under the Abhaile scheme if:

-- You are at risk of losing your home (for example, if your mortgage lender has initiated repossession proceedings or indicated that they plan to do so; if they have said that they consider you to be non-cooperating; or if they have asked you to consider selling or surrendering your home)
+- You are at risk of losing your home.
+For example, if your mortgage lender has started repossession proceedings or indicated that they plan to do so, if they have said that they consider you to be non-cooperating, or if they have asked you to consider selling or surrendering your home.

-However, even if the above conditions are satisfied, you will not be eligible for the Abhaile scheme if your home is disproportionate to your reasonable living accommodation needs, as set out at section 104 of the Personal Insolvency Act 2012.
+However, even if the above conditions are satisfied, you will not qualify for the Abhaile scheme if your home is not in proportion to your reasonable living accommodation needs, as set out at section 104 of the Personal Insolvency Act 2012.

-If your mortgage arrears relate only to a buy-to-let property, you are not covered by the Abhaile scheme.
-However, if you are in mortgage arrears on your home, and you also own a buy-to-let, you will still be eligible if you satisfy the above conditions.
+If your mortgage arrears are for a buy-to-let property, you are not covered by the Abhaile scheme.
+However, if you are in mortgage arrears on your home, and you also own a buy-to-let, you will qualify if you meet the conditions above.

 Eligibility is reviewed on a case-by-case basis.
-You should contact MABS to check if you are eligible for Abhaile.
+You should contact MABS to check if you qualify for Abhaile.

 What services does Abhaile provide?

-There are 6 separate advice and support services available under the Abhaile scheme, as follows:
+There are 6 separate advice and support services available under the Abhaile scheme.